OlivBerg/CST8916_Remote/assignment1/assignment1.md

 ### What GraphQL Handles: Requests and Updates

-GraphQL is our single request–response API for structured data.
+GraphQL is our single request response API for structured data.
 It helps avoid over-fetching and under-fetching by letting the client ask for exactly the fields it needs.

 - **Reads**
   - Load a user’s watchlist and the current fields for those tickers.